Sending and Receiving mail outside the European Union (EU)

 For more information regarding the export of goods from the UK, please see HM Revenue & Customs notice 703.

 Some goods (such as military goods, animal products, medicines, antiques or works of art) can only be exported under the authority of an export licence.
-For an overview of export licences, see guidance on the Business Link website.
+For an overview of export licences, see guidance on the Gov UK website.
 For a short overview of export controls administered by the Export Control Organisation (ECO – part of the Department for Business, Innovation and Skills), watch the Responsible Exports film.

 The ECO is responsible for regulation and licensing of so-called dual-use goods and military goods.
 It issues various types of licences, the terms and conditions of which must be adhered to by exporters and individuals at all times.